Vipea/project/logbook.md

 ![](doc/20_06_verycoolslider.png)

+## 21/06
-At last I changed most d3v3 functions to d3v5.
+Changed most d3v3 functions to d3v5.
+Published project to GitHub Pages.
+Solved 404 errors on Pages.

 ## 24/06
 Made an transition for the circular bar plot for the bar length, fill colour and the labels.
 However when the user now changes the slider, the user has to wait for the transition to end.
 Therefore I disabled the transition again.
 Now on every on change of the slider the circular bar chart updates immediately.
 This allows for quick data exploration when the slider is being moved.